The Turning Point (The Vampire Diaries)

-"The Turning Point" is the tenth episode of the first season of The CW television series, The Vampire Diaries and the tenth episode of the series overall.
-It originally aired on November 19, 2009.
-The episode's story was written by Barbie Kligman and the teleplay by Kevin Williamson and Julie Plec.
-It was directed by J. Miller Tobin.
+"The Turning Point" is the tenth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on November 19, 2009.
+The episode's teleplay was written by series developers Kevin Williamson and Julie Plec based on a story by co-executive producer Barbie Kligman, while J. Miller Tobin served as director.

 Plot

 The episode starts where the previous one ended, with Logan (Chris Johnson) asking Jenna (Sara Canning) to invite him in the house.
 Jenna slams the door in his face and an upset Logan attacks, bites and kills a woman who passes by at the moment.

 Jeremy (Steven R. McQueen) goes through his dad's stuff and an old journal he found.
 The journal is filled with notes and drawings of strange creatures, something that makes him start drawing again.

 Damon (Ian Somerhalder) and Stefan (Paul Wesley) discuss where they should go now that they are leaving Mystic Falls when the doorbell rings.
 Stefan opens the door and sees Sheriff Forbes (Marguerite MacIntyre), who asks for Damon.
 She tells Damon that there was a new vampire attack in the town, something that surprises him.
 Stefan overhears their conversation and asks Damon if it was him.
 Damon reassures him that there is a new vampire in town and they decide not to leave till they find him.

 Caroline (Candice Accola) and Matt (Zach Roerig) get closer.
 Everyone notices including Tyler (Michael Trevino), who grills Matt about it.
 Bonnie (Kat Graham) is still a little freaked out about being attacked by Damon but she is grateful to Stefan who saved her life.
 Stefan shows up at school to inform Elena (Nina Dobrev) about the new vampire and to be careful till they find out who it is.

 Damon tries to track down the new vampire using the watch he took from Logan but because he cannot do it himself (its signal interferes with his vampire nature) he asks for Caroline's help and then he compels her to forget everything.
 The watch leads him to a warehouse where he is ambushed and shot by Logan.
 Damon is surprised seeing him and wants to know who turned him.
 Logan believes Damon was the one who did it and he asks him how he can walk in the sun.

 Back at the school, there is a career fair where Jeremy sees a sketch that Tyler drew.
 He tries to talk to him but Tyler gets aggressive and they end up fighting.
 Tyler's dad, the Mayor, separates them and takes them outside where he asks them to fight and solve their differences as men.
 Alaric (Matt Davis), who followed them outside, asks what is going on and he faces off the Mayor stopping him from making the two boys fight.